-Students are required to achieve 80% competence or better on the comprehensive examination and terminal clinical skill competencies in order to successfully complete the Problem Seminar.
+Students are required to achieve 80% competence or better on the Senior Comprehensive examination and terminal clinical skill competencies in order to successfully complete the Problem Seminar.
 Clinical Radiotherapy VI, and ultimately graduate. (see Admission, Retention, and Graduation Policy).
 Failure to obtain this minimum competence on examination, or terminal clinical skill competencies will result in the following:

-- One remake will be allowed for a terminal clinical competency. - Students not achieving the minimum terminal competency grade will engage in remediation with the Clinical Coordinator, and terminal competency will be reevaluated once during the Clinical Radiotherapy VI course. - If students are unsuccessful after remediation, the student will be required to re-enroll in Radiotherapy VI during its next academic offering. - If competence is not achieved on the third comprehensive examination, a recommendation to enter the clinical practicum or for graduation will not be made.
-At this time, a faculty recommendation for suspension or dismiss - al, as appropriate, from the Department will be forwarded to the Associate Dean and Director of Student Affairs for the Division of Allied Health Sciences for final action.
+- One remake will be allowed for a terminal clinical competency. - Students not achieving the minimum terminal competency grade will engage in remediation with the Clinical Coordinator, and terminal competency will be reevaluated once during the Clinical Radiotherapy VI course. - If students are unsuccessful after remediation, the student will be required to enroll in Special Radiotherapy Clinical VII during the immediately adjacent summer session. - If competence is not achieved on the third comprehensive examination, a recommendation to enter the clinical practicum or for graduation will not be made.
+At this time, a remediation plan will be developed and/or a faculty recommendation for suspension or dismissal, as appropriate, from the Department will be forwarded to the Associate Dean and Director of Student Affairs for the Division of Allied Health Sciences for final action.